CS222-UIUC/team-07-project-smartride/docs/scripts.md

 3. To begin with, run `sync-work.ps1|sh --pull`.
 If it blocks you, run `setup.ps1|sh` first, since it signals that there are major changes to the environment.

+4. To add new conda/pip packages, run `conda-op.ps1|sh --install <pkg_name>`.
+Normally do NOT run with `--pip` option unless the previous script fails.
+Also, NEVER runs `conda install xxx` or `pip install xxx` manually.

-4. If no issues appear, open a new branch, and start adding new features to the code.
+5. If no issues appear, open a new branch, and start adding new features to the code.
 To run the project, run `run.ps1|sh`.

-5. After you think you are ready to prepare for a new pull request, follow the following procedures.
+6. After you think you are ready to prepare for a new pull request, follow the following procedures.

    - You are recommended to first run `sync-work.ps1|sh --merge`.
 Resolve all merge conflicts and rerun until no issues occured.
    - Check out the detailed introductions of `sync-work --merge` below to see when you should **NOT** run this script before `pr-prep`.
    - You must run `pr-prep.ps1|sh`.
 Resolve all issues and rerun until no issues occured.

-6. Submit a pull request now!
+7. Submit a pull request now!
 Wait for all CI tests pass, and a review from somebody else, now you can merge your efforts into main branch!

-7. Well, it is up to you, but you definitely does not want to spend a lot of time puzzling at why you fail so many CI tests, do you? ;)
+8. Well, it is up to you, but you definitely does not want to spend a lot of time puzzling at why you fail so many CI tests, do you? ;)

 ---